vahidetemadi/smartdoc/README.md

 Once have the project compiled successfully, you can install the plugin on your IDE through ```Install Plugin from Disk...```.
 The compiled package is available from ```build/distributions/SmartDoc-1.0.0.zip```.

  (II) Through IntelliJ IDEA plugin market.
-It needs this plugin shared via this platform.
-Coming soon!
+You can access it from [SmartDoc](https://plugins.jetbrains.com/plugin/28786-smartdoc)

 -- for both options you need Java 21+ installed in your machine, and having preview flag enabled in your IDE (for more info look at [this](https://www.jetbrains.com/guide/java/tips/turn-on-preview-features/)).